UK's May: 'Uncharted waters' if lawmakers reject Brexit deal

 Pro-Brexit lawmakers say the deal keeps Britain bound too closely to the EU, while pro-EU politicians say it erects barriers between the U.K. and its biggest trading partner and leaves many details of the future relationship undecided.

-Both sides also strongly object to a "backstop" provision in the Brexit agreement that would keep Britain in a customs union with the EU in order to guarantee an open border between EU member Ireland and the U.K.'s Northern Ireland.
+The main sticking point is a "backstop" provision in the Brexit agreement that aims to guarantee an open border between EU member Ireland and the U.K.'s Northern Ireland post-Brexit.

-Former Cabinet minister Esther McVey, who resigned over the Brexit deal, said Sunday that May must immediately return to the EU and "get a better deal" if she loses Tuesday's vote.
-She said the Irish border backstop should be removed.
+The temporary measure would keep Britain under EU customs rules, and is supposed to last until superseded by permanent new trade arrangements.
+But critics say it could leave Britain tied to the EU indefinitely, unable to strike new trade deals around the world.

+Boris Johnson, May's former foreign secretary and leading Brexiteer, argued Sunday that the Irish border issue should be postponed so it forms part of the talks on a future trade deal.